-Parents indicated that they appreciate the extracurricular programs that complement teaching and learning.
-Such activities include the cooking and gardening program that encourages a high level of student engagement and hands on learning.
-They also commented on the calm and friendly atmosphere of the school and the excellent student behavior, which is also evident in the community during excursions and camps.
+Strengths of the school, as identified by the parents, were wellbeing, improvement focus, religious identity, culture and ethos.
+Parents indicated that they appreciate the extracurricular programs that complement teaching and learning including the cooking and gardening program that encourages a high level of student engagement and hands on learning.

-Student Experience: The survey indicated that students appreciated opportunities such as camps, National Young Leader's Day in Melbourne, and excursions.
-They commented very positively about the school concert, and enjoyed the opportunity of performing on stage at the Nhill Community Centre.
-The students continue to enjoy the mini farm, gardening, cooking and appreciate special days such as the Swimming and Athletic carnivals and the Father's Footy Day match.
+Student Experience: Strengths of the school, as identified by the Year 5 and 6 students, were wellbeing; improvement focus; religious identity; Christian practices and identity.
+The survey indicated that students appreciated opportunities such as camps, student leadership days, and excursions.
+The students enjoy the mini farm, gardening, cooking and appreciate special days such as the Swimming and Athletic carnivals and the Father's Footy Day match.

 Staff:

+Strengths of the school, as identified by the staff, were teaching quality; curriculum; wellbeing; school connectedness; and Christian practices.
 All staff regularly meet with the Principal to formulate professional learning plans and reflect on their practice.
 This also allows staff to indicate particular learning needs and areas needing growth.